bcorporaal/Toko/README.md

 sketch.js is a more extensive example, while sketch-template.js is a more minimal boilerplate for your own project.

+To do:
+- [ ] Add grid generator
+- [ ] Make sure all random functions in Toko can be seeded

 See assets/toko/source for details.